 If flights are operated by a codeshare partner you will need to check age limits and conditions directly with that carrier.

 Exceptions are routes to the Americas, adults and children may take up to 2 bags of 23kg each (Brazil 32kgs) and infants one bag of 23kg – other tickets classes and route deals may apply.

 When an infant is carried in a cot or car seat, bedding, napkins, feeding bottles and food for the journey may be carried onboard up to an additional 5kg.

 Children from age 2 can be registered in the Etihad Guest program.
 Etihad offer family membership where each family member registers individually but all points can be pooled into a single account.
 A Family Head is nominated and up to eight family guests can join (NB they do not have to be direct relations of the family head, nor live in the same household).

 Our Globetrotters View of Etihad Airways

 As an airline though we have received better than average service, good kids packs (though they are getting old and boring now and haven’t been replaced for many, many years).
 Staff have always tried to be attentive to our family needs, rearranging seating where possible.

 I am yet to be convinced on the Flying Nannies, however.
 Conceptually heading the right way and a great initiative, but I have found them of limited help on most flights.
-We had one wonderful experience flying to Perth, right at the end of the flight they did face painting and gave the kids crowns and cards, but generally speaking when I travel with my husband I seem to get less than a cursory glance.
+We had one wonderful experience flying to Perth, right at the end of the flight they did face painting and gave the kids crowns and cards, but generally speaking I seem to get less than a cursory glance.
 In fact I’d go as far as to say the lady in orange deliberately avoids eye contact with me.